DimitrK/enigma/readme.md

-Keep in mind that if the configurations change during program execution, every encoding that will be called later on even on hashes generated prior to that change, the new configuration will apply.
+Keep in mind that any of these configurations change during program execution, every encoding that will be called later on - even on hashes generated prior to that change - the new configuration will apply.

 Author: [DimitrK](http://dimitrisk.info)